 - Two papers accepted at ACM SIGCHI.

-- Our paper wins Best Paper Award at 3DV '17
+- Our paper on human motion models wins Best Paper Award at 3DV '17

 - One paper accepted at ACM UIST 2017.